 Are all Apple TV+ shows available in 4K?

 Yes.
 Early on, Apple announced that all shows would be available in 4K HDR/Dolby Vision and that “most” shows would have Dolby Atmos sound, but it didn’t say just how good it would be.
-According to FlatplanelsHD’s Rasmus Larsen, Apple TV+ offers the best 4K streaming quality of any service on the market at the moment.
+According to FlatplanelsHD’s Rasmus Larsen, Apple TV+ offers the best 4K streaming quality of any service on the market.
 It’s so good, in fact, that the 4K bitrates are better than what you’ll see in some iTunes movies.

 When Larsen wrote his post in November of 2019, See had the highest bitrate of any Apple TV+ show, with an average bitrate of 29Mbps and a peak of 41Mbps.
 Snoopy in Space averaged 13Mbps, which is impressive for a cartoon.
 Netflix’s 4K bitrates, by comparison, tend to peak at 16Mbps.